 If the R flag = 1, indicating failure, then the STA shall abandon the FILS authentication.

-If PFS is being used for the exchange, the AP’s public key shall be converted from an octet string to an element according to the conversion in 12.4.7.2.5 (Octet string to element conversion).
-Then the STA shall validate the AP’s public key in a group-specific fashion as described in 5.6.2.3 of (#298)NIST Special Publication 800-56A R2.
-If validation fails, the STA shall terminate the FILS authentication protocol.
-Otherwise, the STA shall perform the group’s scalar-op (see 12.4.4.1 (General)) with the AP’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.
+If PFS is being used for the exchange, the FILSR’s public key shall be converted from an octet string to an element according to the conversion in 12.4.7.2.5 (Octet string to element conversion).
+Then the FILSO shall validate the FILSR’s public key in a group-specific fashion as described in 5.6.2.3 of (#298)NIST Special Publication 800-56A R2.
+If validation fails, the FILSO shall terminate the FILS authentication protocol.
+Otherwise, the FILSO shall perform the group’s scalar-op (see 12.4.4.1 (General)) with the FILSR’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

-The STA shall perform key derivation per 12.11.2.5 (Key establishment with FILS authentication) and key confirmation per 12.11.2.6 (Key confirmation with FILS authentication).
+The FILSO shall perform key derivation per 12.11.2.5 (Key establishment with FILS authentication) and key confirmation per 12.11.2.6 (Key confirmation with FILS authentication).

-If the STA was attempting EAP-RP Authentication and did not receive an Authentication frame, then the STA should perform retransmission procedure as defined in IETF RFC 6696, and with implementation-specific timeouts as guided by the AuthenticateFailureTimeout parameter in the MLME-AUTHENTICATE.request.
-If the retransmission procedure fails, then the STA shall abandon the FILS authentication and should perform full EAP authentication via IEEE 802.1X authentication.
+If the FILSO was attempting EAP-RP Authentication and did not receive an Authentication frame, then the FILSO should perform retransmission procedure as defined in IETF RFC 6696, and with implementation-specific timeouts as guided by the AuthenticateFailureTimeout parameter in the MLME-AUTHENTICATE.request.
+If the retransmission procedure fails, then the FILSO shall abandon the FILS authentication and should perform full EAP authentication via IEEE 802.1X authentication.

-If the STA was attempting PMKSA caching and did not receive an Authentication frame from the AP, the STA may attempt to use an alternate authentication method.
+If the FILSO was attempting PMKSA caching and did not receive an Authentication frame from the FILSR, the FILSO may attempt to use an alternate authentication method.

 Key establishment with FILS Public Key authentication